mayurpatil15799/Random-String-Generator/README.md

 # 🔡 Random String Generator App

-This Android app built using Jetpack Compose + MVI + Room + ContentProvider to generate and store random strings.
+This Android app built using Jetpack Compose + MVI + Room + ContentProvider + Hilt to generate and store random strings.
 Built as part of the IAV coding challenge.

 ---